Saints rally past Eagles 20-14, will host NFC title game

 UP NEXT

-The Saints host the Rams in the late game next Sunday, with the winner going to the Super Bowl.
+The Saints host the Rams in the early game next Sunday, with the winner going to the Super Bowl.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL